nDriaDev/react-tools/apps/react-tools-demo/src/components/hooks/useLayoutEffectCompare/useLayoutEffectCompare.md

-The implementation is like that useEffectCompare.
+The implementation is like that _useEffectCompare_.

 Please visit [useEffectCompare](/useEffectCompare) example to see how it works.